joinpursuit/Pursuit-Core-iOS-Comprehensive-Technical-Assessment/README.md

 - Enter an email address
 - Enter a password
+- Select which API you want to use to pull Things from
 - Create a new account
 - Sign-in to an existing account
 - Creating an account or sigining in should present a Tab Bar Controller with a Things View Controller and a Favorite Things View Controller.